mira-kine/lab06-e-commerce-site/README.md

         - create if/else statement
             - if there are no products in local storage, seed the data (aka seed sites are pages that search engines start on)
             - stringify data, setItem('PRODUCTS', your jsonstring const), and set equal local storage products to your item OR you can do return lsProducts || items; (which means that you would either return lsProducts, or if it does not exist, then items)

+    2. Create Admin form page using HTML
+        - use labels for each section
+        - correct input type
+        - match name with input purpose

 1) **Make a drawing of your app.
 Simple "wireframes"**